Sanjay Mandlik

 Sanjay Sadashivrao Mandlik is an Indian politician and a Shiv Sena leader from Kolhapur district, Maharashtra.
-He is member of 17th Lok Sabha from Kolhapur Constituency.
+He is a member of the 17th Lok Sabha from Kolhapur constituency.
 He is son of Late Shri.
-Sadashivrao Mandlik who was elected as a Member of Parliament four times from Kolhapur Constituency.
+Sadashivrao Mandlik who was elected as a Member of Parliament four times from Kolhapur constituency.
 Sanjay Mandlik is a chairman of Sadashivrao Mandlik Kagal Taluka Sahakari Sakhar Karkhana Ltd. which is located in Hamidawda in Kolhapur district.